-(1) Except as otherwise indicated, the shareholders named in this table have sole voting and investment power with respect to the shares of our Common Stock beneficially owned by them.
+(1) Except as otherwise indicated, the shareholders named in this table have sole voting and investment power with respect to the shares of our common stock beneficially owned by them.
 The information provided in this table is based upon information provided to us by such shareholders.
 The table reports beneficial ownership for our directors and executive officers in accordance with Rule 13d-3 under the Exchange Act.
 This means all our securities over which directors and executive officers directly or indirectly have or share voting or investment power are listed as beneficially owned.
-The amounts also include shares that may be acquired by exercise of stock options prior to June 11, 2011, which shares are referred to in the footnotes to this table as "shares subject to options that may be exercised," and, for executive officers, shares of restricted stock that are subject to vesting.
+The amounts also include shares that may be acquired by exercise of stock options prior to June 12, 2012, which shares are referred to in the footnotes to this table as "shares subject to options that may be exercised."

-(2) Based on 17,289,114 shares issued and outstanding.

-(3) The amount shown includes (i) 1,200 shares held jointly by Ms. Barron and her husband; (ii) 10,000 shares held in the Patricia C. Barron Profit Sharing Plan; and (iii) 24,000 shares subject to options that may be exercised by Ms. Barron.

-(4) The amount shown includes 45,000 shares subject to options that may be exercised by Mr. Singh.

-(5) The amount shown includes 4,518,616 shares beneficially owned by Grace Brothers, Ltd., an Illinois limited partnership, which shares are held in a securities margin account.
-Mr. Whitmore is a general partner of Grace Brothers, Ltd. See "Security Ownership of Certain Beneficial Owners" on page 48 for more information about Grace Brothers, Ltd.

-(6) The amount shown includes (i) 68,159 shares subject to options that may be exercised by Mr. Comerford; and (ii) 397 shares of restricted stock that are subject to time vesting.

-(7) The amount shown includes 76,318 shares subject to options that may be exercised by Mr. Fain; and (ii) 662 shares of restricted stock subject to time vesting.

-(8) The amount shown includes 45,216 shares subject to options that may be exercised by Mr. Hanna; and (ii) 317 shares of restricted stock subject to time vesting.

-- (9) Mr. Cirin went out on disability in June 2010 and died on December 30, 2010.
-The amount shown includes 48,108 shares subject to options that may be exercised by Mr. Cirin's estate. - (10) Mr. Evans retired from our company effective April 30, 2010.
-This information as to the beneficial ownership of shares of our Common Stock is based on the last Form 4 - Statement of Changes in Beneficial Ownership, filed with the SEC on March 3, 2010 by Mr. Evans. - (11) Mr. Kavazanjian retired from our company effective February 7, 2011.
-The amount shown includes (i) 1,800 shares held by Mr. Kavazanjian's wife; and (ii) 228,911 shares subject to options that may be exercised by Mr. Kavazanjian. - (12) The amount shown includes (i) 535,712 shares subject to options that may be exercised by directors and executive officers; and(ii) 1,376 shares of restricted stock subject to time vesting.
+- (3) The amount shown includes (i) 6,200 shares held jointly by Ms. Barron and her husband; (ii) 20,000 shares held in the Patricia C. Barron Profit Sharing Plan; and (iii) 3,000 shares subject to an option that may be exercised by Ms. Barron. - (4) The amount shown includes 175,000 shares subject to options that may be exercised by Mr. Popielec. - (5) The amount shown includes 5,000 shares subject to an option that may be exercised by Mr. Singh. - (6) The amount shown includes 518,616 shares beneficially owned by Grace Brothers, Ltd., an Illinois limited partnership, held in a margin account, and Spurgeon Corporation, which is a general partner of Grace Brothers, Ltd. Mr. Whitmore is a general partner of Grace Brothers, Ltd. See "Security Ownership of Certain Beneficial Owners" above for more information about Grace Brothers, Ltd. - (7) The amount shown includes 63,489 shares subject to options that may be exercised by Mr. Comerford. - (8) The amount shown includes 140,977 shares subject to options that may be exercised by Mr. Fain. - (9) The amount shown includes 387,466 shares subject to options that may be exercised by directors and executive officers.